neeraj-lad/neeraj-lad.github.io/quotes.md

 4. Don't watch the clock; do what it does.
 Keep going - Sam Levenson

 5. Always do whatever's next - George Carlin

+6. Simplicity is alway better than functionality - Pieter Hintjens

+7. Fit the 90% use-case.
+Ignore the nay sayers - Kenneth Reitz

+8. Now is better than never; Although never is often better than *right* now - PEP 20 (The Zen of Python)